mogilvie/EncryptBundle/README.md

 Create a listener for the EncryptKeyEvents::LOAD_KEY event and set your encryption key at that point.

 ## Step 3: Create the entities
-Add the Annotation entity to the declared classes in the entity.
+Add the Encrypted attribute class within the entity.

 ```php
 <?php